While using Eventing Service, the following terminologies are used.

 The entry points into the handler, e.g. OnUpdate and OnDelete, processing for each mutation must complete from start to finish prior to this specified timeout duration.
 The default is 60 seconds.

 An Eventing Function can have no binding, one binding, or several bindings.
 There are three distinct types of bindings:

-|One or more bucket bindings (or bucket-aliases) are mandatory when your handler code performs any collection related operations directly against the Data Service.|
+|One or more Bucket alias bindings (or Bucket aliases) are mandatory when your Eventing Function code performs any collection related operations directly against the Data Service.|

 These bindings are utilized by the cURL language construct to access external resources.
 The binding specifies the endpoint, the protocol (http/https), and credentials if necessary.
 Cookie support can be enabled via the binding if desired when accessing trusted remote nodes.
 When a URL binding limits access through to be the URL specified or descendants of it.
 The target of a URL binding should not be a node that belongs to the Couchbase cluster.

-You can add URL bindings via the 'URL-alias' choice then entering the following: alias-name, URL, allow cookies setting, and security settings of validate SSL certificate and an auth type of (no auth, basic, bearer, and digest).
+You can add URL bindings via the 'URL alias' choice then entering the following: alias-name, URL, allow cookies setting, security settings of validate SSL certificate and an auth type of (no auth, basic, bearer, and digest).
 For more details refer to cURL Bindings.

 The following operations are exposed through the UI, couchbase-cli and REST APIs.

 Deployment for DCP observer (or Feed Boundary) has two variations controlled by the setting of the Eventing Function’s "Deployment Feed Boundary":

 Everything: The Eventing Function will see a deduplicated history of all documents, ending with the current value of each document.
 Hence, the Eventing Function will see every document in the keyspace at least once.